-49455 Pte RAMC 132 Field Ambulance Coy.
+✟ ≠ 49455 Pte RAMC 132 Field Ambulance Coy.
 KIA 19/7/1917.
 Buried; Gwalia Cemetery, Poperinge, West- Vlaanderen, Belgium.
 Remembered on Bolton County Borough Roll of Honour.
 Twin brother of Arthur above, sons of Henry Bagshaw Grayson, b Hathersage 1853.
 1911C in Bolton.
 Both sons b 1894 Duckinfield, 1911C in Bolton.

 ✟ ≠ Driver L/ 34594 A Battery, 70 brigade RFA.
 D of W14/8/1917.
-Buried in Potijze Chateau Lawn Cemetery, Ypres, engraved; ‘BELIEVED TO BE BURIED IN THIS CEMETERY’.
+Gravestone in Potijze Chateau Lawn Cemetery, Ypres, engraved; ‘BELIEVED TO BE BURIED IN THIS CEMETERY’.
 Also remembered at Hurst War Memorial, Hurst Cemetery, Ashton under Lyne. b1883 Duckinfield.
 1911C living at Ashton under Lyne, a coal carter.
 His father was Walter Grayson, b 1856 Hathersage, living 1861C at Brookfield, Hathersage, and 1871C at Sheffield Road, Hathersage.

 242269 Pte 2/5 Loyal Noth Lancs Regt.
 Twin brother of Ralph below, sons of Henry Bagshaw Grayson, b Hathersage 1853.
 1911C in Bolton.
 Both sons b 1894 Duckinfield, 1911C in Bolton.